roberd13/dsedocker/README.md

 4. Open a browser and point to `http://DOCKER_HOST_IP:8888`.
 The *Create the new connection* dialog displays.
 5. Click **Manage existing cluster**.
-6. Enter *my-dse* as the host name.
+6. Enter ipaddress obatained in step 3 as the host name.
 7. Choose **Install agents manually**.

 The agent is already available on the DSE node, no installation is required.